Stratio/cassandra-lucene-index/doc/documentation.rst

 Please don't use map keys containing the separator chars, which are '.' and '$'.

-Map keys can also indexed by adding the suffix '._key' to the mapped column/field name:
+Map keys and values can also be indexed by adding the suffixes '._key' or '._value' to the mapped column name:

 .. code-block:: sql